ilyaperepelitsa/CV/README.md

 ### Goal Tracker
 This is very random.
-I'm learning React - I was initially learning Django but I embraced the Django - Rest webapp concept - can pack so much more into them and have no weird transitions betwe
+I'm learning React - I was initially learning Django but I embraced the Django - Rest webapp concept - can pack so much more into them and have no weird transitions between pages (sorry, I don't wanna learn)